vva2/programming-llms-hw3/README.md

 - Ensure Ollama is running before attempting to use the assistant
 - Verify that your Python environment matches the requirements
 - Check that Composio integrations were successfully authenticated

+---

+This guide now includes instructions on how to run the application.
+Let me know if you need any more details!